Apple (Malus domestica)

 This native tree supports a vast amount of wildlife and is very useful for teaching food webs and chains.
 Its seeds (acorns) are carried and buried a distance from the tree by mammals.
 This means the seeds can grow in a lighter area away from the parent tree.

 This plant is adapted to grow in dry conditions.
 Its cuttings root very easily with no cover, an easy way to demonstrate asexual reproduction to students.
+Some Pelargonium species are scented.
+Do you know why they are scented?
+What makes them smell so much like lemon, cola, rose or oranges?

 A fast growing and reliable plant which is useful to test different growing media, fertilizers or growing conditions.
 It germinates at lower temperatures and the seed leaves are large and easy to see for experimental purposes.